Kilometre zero: Portugal

-Portugal does not have a physical kilometre zero marker, but distances in origin-destinations matrices involving Lisbon use the Rossio square in the country's capital as kilometre zero.
+Portugal does not have a physical kilometre zero marker, but distances in origin-destinations matrices involving the capital Lisbon use the Rossio square as kilometre zero.

 Romania

 Romania's kilometre zero is marked by a monument next to Saint George's Church in Bucharest, which was built in 1938.

 The distances from Bucharest to other cities in Romania are measured from this monument.
 It is divided into eight sections, each representing a Romanian historical province: Muntenia, Dobruja, Bessarabia, Moldavia, Bukovina, Transylvania, Banat, and Oltenia.
-Among the cities inscribed on it are also Cahul, Chișinău, Orhei, and Tighina(which are currently in the Republic of Moldova), Cernăuți, Cetatea Albă, Ismail, and Storojineț(now in Ukraine), as well as Bazargic and Silistra(now in Bulgaria), which were part of Greater Romania before World War II.
+Among the cities inscribed on it are also Cahul, Chișinău, Orhei, and Tighina (now in Moldova), Cernăuți, Cetatea Albă, Ismail, and Storojineț (now in Ukraine), as well as Bazargic and Silistra (now in Bulgaria), which were part of Greater Romania before World War II.

 Russia

-The bronze plaque marking Russia's kilometre zero is in Moscow, just in front of the Iberian Chapel, in a short passage connecting Red Square with Manege Square and flanked by the State Historical Museum and the City Duma.
+The bronze plaque marking Russia's kilometre zero is in Moscow, just in front of the Iberian Chapel, in a short passage connecting Red Square with Manege Square and flanked by the State Historical Museum and the State Duma.

+Singapore

+Kilometre zero in Singapore is located at the entrance of The Fullerton Hotel, known as the former General Post Office.
+On the basement floor of the hotel, there are several explanatory boards indicating the history of the General Post Office and Singapore's roads.

 Slovakia

-Slovakia has its kilometre zero in Bratislava under Michael's Gate in the Michalská veža (St. Michael's tower).
+Slovakia has its kilometre zero in Bratislava, its capital, under Michael's Gate in the Michalská veža (St. Michael's tower).